joshfrench/om-wiki-fork/Advanced-Tutorial.md

 extensibly serve different "client" components in our application.
 Again this is a familiar pattern - a routing table.

-Note that the serve takes a map that represents the request analogous to how you might process form parameters server side.
-In order to respond to the client one the argument is a *response channel*.
+Note that `serve` takes a map that represents the request analogous to how you might process form parameters or a JSON API request server side.
+In order to respond to the client one of the arguments is a *response channel*.
 We simply write out the data the client needs into that channel:

 ```cljs
 (def remote-data (vec (map #(str "Item " %) (range 100))))